bmwcarit/ros_realtime_tests/README.md

 ### Options ###

+* *amt:=&lt;amount messages&gt;*

+	Specify the number of messages to send during the measurement process.
+If not specified, 1000 is chosen as default value.

+* *dly:=&lt;start delay&gt;*

+	Specify the amount of seconds to wait before starting the message publication process.
+Increase this value if the subscriber doesn't get the first messages.

+	If not specified, 1 second is chosen as default value.

-* *filePrefix:=&lt;file prefix&gt;*
+* *fp:=&lt;file prefix&gt;*

 	The string passed will be prepended to the log files which are generated once the measurement is complete.

-* *frequency:=&lt;publication frequency&gt;*
+* *freq:=&lt;publication frequency&gt;*

 	Specify the frequency in Hertz with that the messages are published during the testing process.
-If not specified, 1000 is chosen as default value.

-* *messages:=&lt;number of messages&gt;*

-	Specify the number of messages to send during the measurement process.
 	If not specified, 1000 is chosen as default value.

 * *rtSched:=&lt;0/RR/FIFO&gt;*